AlexandreFenyo/net-monitor/README.md

 user% rm -rf WEB-INF
 ````

-### run the server

-Refer to your servlet container documentation (tomcat is a good choice) to find [how to publish the net-monitor war file](https://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html).

 ## Install from the sources

 See the chapter _Build client library and server from the sources_ below to make a build.